DjangoGirls/djangogirls/README.md

 	python -m pytest --cov-report term-missing --cov

-## Update requirements.txt

-You will need to install `pip-tools`:

-    pip install pip-tools

-Then compile `requirements.in` into a new list of requirements:

-    pip-compile

-To try and update a particular dependency:

-    pip-compile -P django

-You can also tell it to try and update all the dependency versions:

-    pip-compile -U

-Please note that `pip-compile` will not install or upgrade any packages.
-You still need to install them separately.

-`pip-tools` also provides a tool that will install all required packages and uninstall all packages that are not explicitly required.
-This can prove useful when removing dependencies to make sure no code tries to import them:

-    pip-sync

 ### Static files

 We're using a [Stylus](http://learnboost.github.io/stylus/) as our CSS pre-processor.
 [Get styling with Stylus](http://learnboost.github.io/stylus/#get-styling-with-stylus).